xwqian1123/mStrain/README.md

 - Some R packages that this project depends on have been packaged and placed in the mStrain/packages directory.

 # Usage
-The following tests were conducted on the Ubuntu 23.0.4 operating system.
+The following tests were performed on the Ubuntu 23.0.4 operating system.

 ### Test data
 You can  extract the local file "sim.fastq.bz"<br/>